dairyking98/RoboCam-Suite/README.md

 ### Video/Image Files

-Videos or images are saved to the specified save folder with the configured filename scheme.
+Videos or images are automatically saved to `/output/filescheme/files` with the fixed filename format.

 ## Configuration